charliegerard/teachable-keyboard/README.md

 If you haven't already, allow permission to your webcam, and start adding examples by clicking on the buttons.

 To start the predictions, click on the "Start prediction" button.

-## To do:

-- [ ] Redesign
-- [ ] Try to export model with new training images from webcam to reuse on another site without training?